Sometimes the third time is the charm.

 I swapped a few of the coil key springs that looked a bit stretched out.
 And then I removed the spring steel key return springs under the key contact assembly and bent them carefully (and slightly) to provide more tension.
 This made a major improvement in the mushy keyboard feel, giving the keys slightly more resistance to being pushed down and made them spring back to the rest position with more speed and force.
 I highly recommend this adjustment be made to all wooden key UK Continentals.

 The organ came with an original UK-style volume pedal, but I preferred the one I had with the other organ, so I swapped them, too.

-I’ve got it working perfectly.
+Now, everything works like new!
 It sounds great and plays wonderfully.
 It is virtually all original.
-(It’s missing some original wingbolts, but with more than a little help from a friend (thanks David!) a solution for that is in the works.)
 Cosmetically, it’s like most of the instruments in my collection: At first glance, it looks like new, but there are a few minor blemishes that make it look like it was used lightly for a short period of time, and give it a little vintage authenticity.
 And it’s got that special vibe from being an original British model.